Cutaneous Cancer program

 Access to expertise

-For referring physicians, Community Regional Care's Cutaneous Cancer Program offers a one-stop access point to a multidisciplinary team of specialists.
+For referring physicians, Community's Cutaneous Cancer program offers a one-stop access point to a multidisciplinary team of specialists.
 Referring physician preferences for patient follow-up, testing and diagnostic services are respected.

 A range of advanced, state-of-the art treatments

-The Cutaneous Cancer Program focuses on providing the appropriate patient care as a result of specific referral needs.
+The Cutaneous Cancer program focuses on providing the appropriate patient care as a result of specific referral needs.
 Such needs may involve surgical or dermatological care, or the patient may need more comprehensive care management for complex cases.
-The program identifies specialty resources—not just within the Community Regional Cancer Care network, but also throughout Indiana—that may have a particular expertise for a given disease and diagnosis.
+The program identifies specialty resources—not just within the Community cancer care network, but also throughout Indiana—that may have a particular expertise for a given disease and diagnosis.
 Advanced care is available for patients that require surgical management, such as reconstruction.

 Getting patients back to what’s important to them as quickly as possible